wildcatdb/wildcat/readme.md

 Mind you there can be many WAL files pending flush, and they will be named `2.wal`, `3.wal`, etc. as they are created.
 The WAL files are used to ensure durability and recoverability of transactions.

 When the flusher completes a flush operation an immutable memtable becomes an sstable at L1.

+The idgstate file holds sstable, wal, and txn id state.
+So when a restart occurs we can recover last known id's and continue monotonically increasing id's for SSTables, WALs, and transactions.

 ### Advanced Configuration
 Wildcat provides several configuration options for fine-tuning.